telefonicaid/fiware-cygnus/doc/design/OrionMySQLSink.md

 * `row`: A data row is added for each notified context attribute.
 This kind of row will always contain 8 fields:
     * `recvTimeTs`: UTC timestamp expressed in miliseconds.
     * `recvTime`: UTC timestamp in human-redable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).
+    * `fiwareservicePath`: Notified fiware-servicePath, or the default configured one if not notified.
     * `entityId`: Notified entity identifier.
     * `entityType`: Notified entity type.
     * `attrName`: Notified attribute name.
     * `attrType`: Notified attribute type.
     * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
     * `attrMd`: It contains a string serialization of the metadata array for the attribute in Json (if the attribute hasn't metadata, an empty array `[]` is inserted).
 * `column`: A single data row is added for all the notified context attributes.
-This kind of row will contain two fields per each entity's attribute (one for the value, named `<attrName>`, and other for the metadata, named `<attrName>_md`), plus an additional field about the reception time of the data (`recvTime`).
+This kind of row will contain two fields per each entity's attribute (one for the value, named `<attrName>`, and other for the metadata, named `<attrName>_md`), plus four additional fields:
+    * `recvTime`: UTC timestamp in human-redable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).
+    * `fiwareservicePath`: The notified one or the default one.
+    * `entityId`: Notified entity identifier.
+    * `entityType`: Notified entity type.

 [Top](#top)